Building with Docker¶

 This method works for building u-boot and kernel packages as well as building full OS images.

 To write fresh-builded image directly to sdcard or other block device you have to enable

 EXTERNAL_NEW) is not supported.

-- x86/x64 Linux host that supports running a recent Docker daemon.
-Please refer to Docker documentation for details.
+- x86/x64/aarch64/armhf Linux host that supports running a recent Docker daemon.
+Refer to Docker documentation for details.

 - Docker version 17.06 CE or newer.

 - Enough free disk space on the storage used for Docker containers and named volumes.
 Named volumes path can be changed using standard Docker utilites, refer to Docker documentation for details.

 There are 3 options to start build process:

 config-<conf_name>.conf), stored in